-The Company's business consists primarily of the production, marketing and distribution of nonalcoholic beverage products of The Coca-Cola Company, which is the sole owner of the secret formulas for the concentrates or syrups used to make these products.
-Accordingly, the Company engages in various transactions with The Coca-Cola Company and certain of its affiliates.
-The Coca-Cola Company owned 34.8% of Coke Consolidated's outstanding common stock, which represented 5.0% of the total voting power of Coke Consolidated's common stock and class B common stock voting together, as of March 16, 2015.
-As of March 16, 2015, The Coca-Cola Company owned 26.7% of Coke Consolidated's total outstanding common stock and class B common stock on a combined basis.
+The Company's business consists primarily of the production, bottling, marketing and distribution of nonalcoholic beverage products of The Coca-Cola Company, which is the sole owner of the secret formulas under which the primary components (either concentrate or syrup) of its soft drink products are manufactured.
+Accordingly, the Company engages routinely in various transactions with The Coca-Cola Company and its affiliates.
+As of March 14, 2016, The Coca-Cola Company owned approximately 34.8% of Coke Consolidated's outstanding common stock, which represented approximately 4.9% of the total voting power of Coke Consolidated's common stock and class B common stock voting together.
+The Coca-Cola Company owned approximately 26.7% of Coke Consolidated's total outstanding common stock and class B common stock on a combined basis as of March 14, 2016.